 5. Batteries – Every size that the tribe members have, along with all of their flashlight and solar landscaping lights – they make superb “flashlights” as well, need to be packed into the car.

-6. Toiletries – All toothpaste, dental floss, roll of toilet paper (making a bidet out of a clean pesticide spray will work better long term) shampoo, soap, etc.
+6. Toiletries – All toothpaste, dental floss, roll of toilet paper (making a bidet out of a clean pesticide sprayer will work better long-term) shampoo, soap, etc.

 7. Laundry and Dish Soap – Cleanliness will help prevent the spread of germs when it comes to clothing and cookware as well.